Tomasz Skublak: Club career

 Ahead of the 2019 season, he went on trial with Canadian Premier League club York9 FC, but ultimately did not sign with the club.
 In April 2019, Skublak signed his first professional contract with another Canadian Premier League side, HFX Wanderers.
 After the season, it was announced that Skublak would not be returning for the 2020 season.

 In March 2020, he signed with Armenian club Lori FC.

 In September 2020, Skublak signed with German Berlin-Liga side Brandenburg 03.
-He made his league debut on 19 September 2020 against Füchse Berlin.
+He made his league debut on September 19, 2020 against Füchse Berlin Reinickendorf.

 In May 2021, Skublak returned to Canada, signing with League1 Ontario side Guelph United.

 In the 2022 Fall season, he joined United Premier Soccer League club FC Berlin.

 In January 2023, he signed with Scrosoppi FC of League1 Ontario.
 That season, he finish as the league's top scorer and was named League MVP, Forward of the Year, and named a league First Team All-Star.
 In 2023, he helped Scrosoppi earn the regular season title, before being defeated in the playoff final by Simcoe County Rovers, and in 2024, he helped them capture the league title winning the regular season (no playoffs in 2024), scoring a brace in the title-clinching match.
 In 2024, he was named league MVP and a First Team All-Star.
 In 2025, he was once again named a First Team All-Star.

+In February 2026, he signed with Inter Toronto FC in the Canadian Premier League.
+On April 25, he scored his first goal, in a 1-1 draw against Cavalry FC.
+On May 1, 2026, he scored a brace against Atlético Ottawa, in a 4-1 victory, going viral after pulling out his real estate business card out of his sock and making a "Call me" gesture, referencing his off-field career, following his first goal of the match.